-(a) Nature of operations-The Foundation is a nonprofit corporation organized in the State of Florida on March 20, 1997 and located in Tallahassee, Florida that promotes and facilitates long-term charitable giving.
-The Foundation is committed to enhancing the well-being of the community and serving the general charitable, educational, and scientific needs of the people of North Florida through the issuance of Board of Director approved grants to qualified local charities.

-(b) Financial statement presentation-These financial statements, which are presented on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America (GAAP) have been prepared to present balances and transactions according to the existence or absence of donor-imposed restrictions.
+- (a) Nature of operations-The Foundation is a nonprofit corporation organized in the State of Florida on March 20, 1997, and located in Tallahassee, Florida that promotes and facilitates long-term charitable giving.
+The Foundation is committed to enhancing the well-being of the community and serving the general charitable, educational, and scientific needs of the people of North Florida through the issuance of Board of Director approved grants to qualified local charities. - (b) Financial statement presentation-These financial statements, which are presented on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America (GAAP) have been prepared to present balances and transactions according to the existence or absence of donor-imposed restrictions.
 The Foundation reports information regarding its financial position and activities according to two classes of net assets: without donor restriction and with donor restrictions.

 Net assets without donor restrictions-Net assets that are not subject to donor-imposed restrictions and may be expended for any purpose in performing the primary objectives of the Foundation.
-The Foundation's Board of Directors (the Board) may designate assets without restrictions for specific purposes.
+The Foundation's Board of Directors (the Board) has designated, from net assets without donor restrictions, net assets for an operating reserve.

-Net assets with donor restrictions-Net assets subject to stipulations imposed by donors.
-Some donor restrictions are temporary in nature; those restrictions will be met by actions of the Foundation or by the passage of time.
-Other donor restrictions are perpetual in nature, whereby the donor has stipulated the funds be maintained in perpetuity.
+Net assets with donor restrictions-Net assets subject to donor-imposed restrictions.
+Some donor-imposed restrictions are temporary in nature, such as those that will be met by actions of the Foundation as specified by the donor or by the passage of time.
+Other donor-imposed restrictions are perpetual in nature, whereby the donor has stipulated the funds be maintained in perpetuity.

-Revenues are reported as increases in net assets without donor restrictions when earned unless use of the related assets is limited by donor-imposed restrictions.
+Contributions are reported as increases in net assets without donor restrictions when earned unless use of the related assets is limited by donor-imposed restrictions.
 Expenses are reported as decreases in net assets without donor restrictions when incurred.
 Gains and losses on investments and other assets or liabilities are reported as increases or decreases in net assets without donor restrictions unless their use is restricted by explicit donor stipulations or by law.
 Expirations of restrictions on net assets (i.e., the donor-stipulated purpose has been fulfilled and/or the stipulated time periods has elapsed) are reported as reclassifications between the applicable classes of net assets.